LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/ocap/overload_method_resolution.md

 >
 > (This rule allows for covariant return types - refining the return type of a method when overriding it).

+{: .info title="Exceptions"}
+> A method that overrides or hides another method, including methods that implement abstract methods defined in interfaces,
+> may not be declared to throw more checked exceptions than the overridden or hidden method.

 # Referenzen